dweymouth/supersonic/README.md

 * [ ] iOS/Android support (eventually planned)
 * [ ] Lyrics support (eventually planned)

+## Installation

+Download the latest release for your operating system.
+If you prefer to build from source, or there is no release build currently offered for your OS/architecture (Apple silicon Macs), then see below.

+**If you are on Linux** you must have libmpv installed on your system.
+On apt-based systems, run `sudo apt install libmpv` if it is not already installed.
+The Windows and Mac release builds bundle the mpv dependencies.

 ## Build instructions (Ubuntu)

 ### Install dependencies